 return 2

-In the cellForRowAt method we returning the cell for each section:
+In the cellForRowAt method we return the cell for each section:

 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {